Chaoyi-Lu/ZIP-LPCM/Simulation studies.md

 which is the conditional probability of an unusual zero provided that the corresponding observed interaction is a zero interaction.
 Both of these two statistics are evaluated based on reference model parameters and latent variables here, and thus are treated as the corresponding reference statistics.

-The simulated network as well as the simulated latent variables can be stored following the code below.
+The simulated network as well as the simulated latent variables can be stored in separate `.csv` files following the code below.

 ``` r
 write.csv(SS1_Scenario1_Directed_ZIPLPCM$Y,"Datasets/SS1_Scenario1_Directed_ZIPLPCM_Y.csv", row.names = FALSE)